tilburgsciencehub/website/content/building-blocks/develop-your-research-skills/tips/texteditors.md

 - **Performance and speed**

 *Sublime Text* is renowned for its exceptional performance and speed.
-It is one of the fastest text editors available and is known for its lightweight nature. *VS Code* is also fast and performs well, but it may have a higher resource usage compared to *Sublime Text*, particularly when working with large projects or using many extensions.
-If speed, simplicity and lightweight usage are your priorities, *Sublime Text* may have an advantage in this regard.
+It is one of the fastest text editors available and is known for its lightweight nature. *VS Code* is also fast and performs well, but it may have a higher resource usage compared to Sublime Text, particularly when working with large projects or using many extensions.
+If speed, simplicity and lightweight usage are your priorities, Sublime Text may have an advantage in this regard.

 - **Support**